Thursday, June 6 2013

 Why are there so many American police procedurals on French TV?
 Is it because French women have a massive crush on David Caruso?
 This and other hypotheses come to mind...

 Monday, June 18 2012

-In the nearly ten years that its been off the air, Ricky Gervais and Stephen Merchant's crowning achievement has aged with grace, in part because of its short run, but most of all, because of its originality.
+Ricky Gervais and Stephen Merchant's crowning achievement has aged with grace, in part because of its short run, but mostly because of its originality.